 South Sikkim has a significant historical background.
 It was once a part of the Kingdom of Sikkim, which traces its roots back to the 17th century.
 The region was ruled by the Namgyal dynasty until the merger of Sikkim with India in 1975.
 The area has witnessed the influence of various neighboring kingdoms, including Tibet and Bhutan, leading to a unique blend of cultures and traditions.

-South Sikkim is situated in the southern part of the state, nestled amidst the Eastern Himalayas.
+South Sikkim is situated in the southern part of the state, located amidst the Eastern Himalayas.
 The district shares its borders with West Sikkim to the north, East Sikkim to the northeast, and the state of West Bengal to the south.
 It is characterized by its breathtaking natural beauty, with lush green valleys, dense forests, and towering mountains.
 The Teesta River, Rangeet River, and their tributaries flow through the district, adding to its scenic charm.

 South Sikkim has a diverse population comprising various ethnic groups.
 The major communities include the Bhutias, Lepchas, Nepalis, and other indigenous tribes.
 The district is also home to people from different religious backgrounds, including Buddhism, Hinduism, and Christianity.
 Nepali is the most widely spoken language in the region.